 Children like Gavin

 Gavin is an ebullient child, always happy, always running, says his mother, Lindsay.
 “He’s a ball of sunshine,” she says.
-Gavin’s journey through Connecticut Children’s Medical Center began in March 2017, when he woke up with a bloody nose.
-His mother figured it was just winter in New England and let it go.
-But the next weekend the family went to a foot race, and the then-2-year-old Gavin was very clingy and didn’t want to be put down.
+Gavin’s journey through Connecticut Children’s Medical Center began in March 2017, two weeks after he woke up with a bloody nose.
+His mother, Lindsay, figured it was just winter in New England with the dry air, put a humidifier in his room, and let it go.
+But the next weekend the family went to a foot race, and the 2-year-old Gavin was very clingy and didn’t want to be put down.
 The following day he had a slight fever, which the doctor thought might be an ear infection and for which he prescribed antibiotics.
 It all seemed pretty typical.
-Then Gavin’s face started swelling.
+Then Gavin’s face started swelling and stomach got larger.

-The pediatrician ran a battery of tests and called at 7:30 the next morning.
+Three pediatrician visits within five days and after a battery of tests were run, the pediatrician called at 7:30 on the morning of March 28, 2017.
 “He said, ‘Your son has leukemia, and you need to take him to the emergency room right away,’” Lindsay recalls.
-“They were worried about blood vessels bursting and him bleeding out.”
-Gavin was admitted to the Pediatric Intensive Care Unit and spent the next 76 days in the hospital.
-When he was diagnosed, his white blood cell count was 480,000 (typical counts are in the range of 4,300 to 10,000) and 96 percent of them were leukemic.
+“They were worried because his lymph nodes and spleen were enlarged from the leukemia and his platelets were dangerously low.”
+Gavin was admitted to the Pediatric Intensive Care Unit and spent the next 26 days in the hospital.
+When he was diagnosed, his white blood cell count was 480,000 (typical counts are in the range of 4,300 to 10,000) and 95 percent of them were leukemic.

 How can you help?